omarathon/firebase-post-json/README.md

 ## Auxiliary Files
  - **FirebaseConnection.java** - Small wrapper for the firebase4j library, simply for establishing a connection.
  - **Auth.java** - General authentication class for Google Firebase.
  - **JsonToMap.java** - A lightweight, simple, JSON parser utilising Google's GSON library.
+Converts a JSON file into a Map of (String, Object) pairs.

  ## Warning

-At present, firebase4j has issues with OAuth 2.0 authentication, however when fixed the tool shall work with authentication too.
+At present, firebase4j has issues with OAuth 2.0 authentication, however when fixed this tool shall work with authentication.
 Therefore, one is urged only to use this tool for projects where security isn't a concern.